Joshua Katz: Academic career

 Katz joined the faculty of Princeton University as a classics lecturer in 1998 and, by 2006, had received tenure as an associate professor.
 From September 2002 to August 2003, Katz was a member of the School of Historical Studies at the Institute for Advanced Study.
-In 2008, he became full-time professor at Princeton.
+In 2008, he became full professor at Princeton.
 He has since held visiting professorships at the École Pratique des Hautes Études, Université Paris Diderot, and the University of Berlin.

 Katz became a popular undergraduate teacher at Princeton and was awarded the President's Award for Distinguished Teaching in 2003, the Phi Beta Kappa Teaching Award in 2008, and the Sophie and L. Edward Cotsen Faculty Fellowship.
 He was praised by the university for “the care he takes with students in and out of the classroom” and was recognized as one of four faculty members for outstanding teaching in 2003, with a class of his making The Daily Beast's list of "hottest college courses" in 2011.
 Katz was president of Princeton's Phi Beta Kappa society for two terms, department representative for the classics from 2003 to 2005, a member of the Faculty-Student Committee on Discipline, and director of the Behrman Undergraduate Society of Fellows, which he founded in 2009.

-He chairs the selection committee of the Barry Scholarship at the University of Oxford.
+Katz chaired the selection committee of the Barry Scholarship at the University of Oxford.
+As of 2023, the chair is Christian Sahner.
+When plans for the University of Austin were announced in 2021, he joined its board of advisors.
+He is also a senior fellow at the American Enterprise Institute.